bryanapperson/blog/content/blog/getting-started-with-an-ubuntu-vps-running-14-04.md

 +++
 title = "Getting Started with an Ubuntu VPS Running 14.04" date = "2020-02-17 19:27:00"
-publishdate = "2014-09-01 22:43:23"
-tags = ['linux', 'tutorial']
-series = ['WordPress HHVM']
+description = "A basic guide on how to setup an Ubuntu 14.04 machine." publishdate = "2014-09-01 22:43:23" tags = ['linux', 'tutorial'] series = ['WordPress HHVM']